DasNaCl/csc/popl/revs/rebuttal.md

 > can the theorem be applied to the case where one pass violating a property and another pass re-establishes it?

 Yes, see earlier discussion.
 In short, one has to be careful that the intersection does not become empty, but the theorem is nonetheless applicable and sound.
-It's been proven in Coq.
+Also, please not this has been proven in Coq.

 > What's challenging?